How Does A Viatical Settlement Work?

-A viatical settlement is an arrangement where a person with a terminal illness sells their life insurance policy to another person or party for more than its cash surrender value but less than its net death benefit.
-This allows the individual to benefit from the proceeds of their life insurance policy while they’re still alive.
+A viatical settlement is an arrangement where a person with a life-threatening illness sells their life insurance policy to another person or party for an immediate lump sum payment.
+This allows the individual to benefit from the proceeds of their life insurance policy now.
 Here are a few more details on this process.

 The Financial Side of Viatical Settlements

-When you decide to take a viatical settlement, you receive a lump sum payment for your policy.
-The new owner then becomes the beneficiary and is responsible for paying the insurance premiums for the remainder of your life.
+When you complete a viatical settlement, you receive a lump sum payment for your policy.
+You don’t have to pay any income tax on the lump sum.
+You get to put all the money you receive directly into your pocket.
+The new owner then becomes the beneficiary and owner of your policy.

 The History of Viatical Settlements